Ravin-Kumar/genai23-submission/README.md

 Often, philosophical texts can be dense and difficult to understand for those without a background in the field.
 This is why we have created PhiloGPT to summarise and simplify complex philosophical ideas into easier to understand language.

+Running the project
+==
+Run main/settings.py to localhost the website

 This repo is our submission for QCRI Generative AI Hackathon 2023 ([website](https://genai23.qcri.org))